When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Move their lips when reading silently.

-• Know how to sound out words, but be unable to explain the meaning of the text they have just read.
+• Know how to sound out words but not explain the meaning of the text.

 Reading Fluency Activities